Gerald-Ha/GG-Asus-Fan-Control/README.md

 - **Background Operation**: In GG and Gaming Modes, the script runs as a background process, ensuring continuous monitoring without occupying the terminal.
 - **User-Friendly Interface**: Simple command-line interface to choose between modes.
 - **Persistent Mode Configuration**: The script remembers the last selected mode and automatically applies it upon restart.

+## How it Works

+Due to the limitations of certain Asus Vivobook models under Linux, it is not possible to directly control the hardware for fan speed regulation.
+This script addresses that limitation by utilizing available sensor data and controlling the fan speed through system commands.
+By operating in the background, it ensures that the fan control remains active without manual intervention, providing a consistent cooling experience.

 ## Important Note